Samah-00/SaveTheKing/README.txt

    the window and can return the image when needed.
  ● SpeedUpPresent.h: creates a "speed enemy up" present using the Present c-tor, draws  a present on the window and can return the image when needed.
+ ● More headers contains the classes, functions and enums that are used in the sources files.
 Resources:
 ----------
 Files of images, text or sound that are used in the game.